SouravBose2000/CodeClauseInternship_Crop_Disease_Identification/README.md

 # CodeClauseInternship_Crop_Disease_Identification
-This repository is about building an Image classifier CNN with Python on Plant Disease Prediction.
+This repository is about building an Image classifier CNN with Python on Crop Disease Prediction.

 Kaggle Dataset Link: https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset